-In the fall of 2011 Andrew Shenton became the third Artistic Director of the Boston Choral Ensemble, one the region’s most innovative and highly regarded choirs.
+In the fall of 2011 Andrew Shenton became the third Artistic Director of Boston Choral Ensemble, one the nation’s most innovative and highly regarded choirs.
 BCE is a chamber choir that seeks to enrich the choral art through innovative programming, artistic excellence, and creative collaboration.
 BCE is dedicated to performing a wide range of repertoire with stylistic integrity, promoting new music, and educating its audience and singers.

 BCE is an auditioned choir of about 40 mixed-voices.
 Our programs are varied and engage membership and audiences both intellectually and emotionally.
 In November 2013 we were voted one of Boston’s Best Choirs by CBS news.
 See the article here.

 During Dr. Shenton’s tenure the choir has sung at the Museum of Fine Arts in Boston, held a series of concerts in the Hayden Planetarium in the Museum of Science (which resulted in a collaborative and interactive video which can be seen here [flat version for fixed screen] or here [interactive version for tablet]), continued an annual commission competition, sang numerous world premieres and North American premieres by composers such as Judith Weir and Arvo Pärt, and held concerts in diverse venues such as Mission Church, Lilypad in Cambridge, and Oberon (a stage of the American Repertory Theater).
 Our annual holiday concert in Old South Church is one of the highlights of the calendar and is always a popular concert.